We love writing about the histories of beloved musical compositions.

 Ехали на тройке с бубенцами, (Echali na troike s bubentsami)

 Да теперь проехали давно!
 (Da teper’ proechali davno)

-Eugene Raskin who had Russian roots was born in New York City in 1909.
-He graduated from Columbia University where he studied architecture.
-He was a professor at the same University from 1936 till 1976, but it did not prevent him from pursuing his talent in music.
+Raskin, who had Russian roots, was born in New York City in 1909.
+He graduated from Columbia University, where he studied architecture.
+He was a professor at the same university from 1936–1976, but it did not prevent him from pursuing his talent in music.